LewisSchmidtke/DataSciencePortfolio/README.md

 # DataScience and Machine Learning Portfolio
 This repository is used to create visually appealing plots for various datasets to be displayed in this README.
-As I am not a web developer and do not want to create my own website, I believe that having a separate repository showcasing my visualization skills alongside my regular programming work is a better alternative.
+All relevant graphics can be found here, whereas some selected plots can also be found on my portfolio website.

 ## Data Overview
 - 2019-2024 US Stock Market Data (ONGOING) ✔️